This post may contain affiliate links. Please read our disclosure policy.

 Since this copycat Crumbl sugar cookie recipe uses softened butter, here are a few tips to soften your butter quickly.

-1. Cutting method- Cut your butter into smaller cubes to allow it to soften quicker.
+• Cutting method- Cut your butter into smaller cubes to allow it to soften quickly.

-2. Microwave and water method- Microwave a cup of water for 1-2 minutes or until really hot.
-Place your butter on a plate then remove the hot water from the microwave and place the plate of butter in there.
+• Microwave and water method- Microwave a cup of water for 1-2 minutes or until really hot.
+Place your butter on a plate, then remove the hot water from the microwave and place the plate of butter in there.
 Quickly close the microwave door and let it sit there for 10 minutes to soften.

-3. Grating method- Grate the cold butter with a cheese grater and let it sit for a few minutes to soften.
+• Grating method- Grate the cold butter with a cheese grater and let it sit for a few minutes to soften.

 Variations and substitutions

-• If you don’t love almond extract just use more vanilla instead.
+• If you don’t love almond extract, just use more vanilla instead.
 It will still be super delicious and rich without that almond flavoring.

-• Want to make these Crumbl sugar cookies for a gender reveal party or any other party that doesn’t involve pink frosting?
+• Want to make these homemade Crumbl-style sugar cookies for a gender reveal party or any other party that doesn’t involve pink frosting?
 You can use any gel food coloring for that frosting.

-This is how you can make your own Crumbl sugar cookies at home too!
+This is how you can make your own chilled Crumbl sugar cookies at home too!
 Make sure to scroll down to the recipe card for the full detailed instructions!.

-1. Cream the butter, oil, and both sugars until light and fluffy.
+1. Cream the fats: Beat together the butter, oil, and powdered sugar until light and fluffy.
+You can use an electric hand mixer or a stand mixer.

-2. Add in the egg, vanilla extract, and almond extract until combined.
+2. Add wet ingredients: Mix in the egg, vanilla extract, and almond extract.
+Make sure to scrape down the sides of the bowl.

-3. Mix in the flour, salt, cream of tartar, and baking powder and mix just until combined.
+3. Add dry ingredients: Fold in flour, salt, cream of tartar, and baking powder.

 What size scoop does Crumbl use?

-For these copycat crumbl cookies we are using a large cookie scooper which holds about 1/4 cup of cookie dough or about 4 tbsp of cookie dough.
+For these copycat Crumbl cookies, we are using a large cookie scooper, which holds about 1/4 cup or 4 tbsp of cookie dough.

-Of course, you can make them even bigger if you’re trying to somewhat Crumbl does.
+Of course, you can make them even bigger if you’re trying to somewhat mimic Crumbl.
 Their scoops hold about 1/3-1/2 cup of cookie dough, making these HUGE cookies!

-Make the pink almond frosting
+Make the Crumbl pink frosting recipe

 1. Cream the butter, powdered sugar, and almond extract until combined.